mmistakes/so-simple-theme/events/stancon-submissions.md

 simplified version of a) novel application, etc. There is no minimum or maximum length.

-Submissions will be peer reviewed by the Stan Development Team and all accepted notebooks will be published in an official StanCon repository.
+Submissions will be peer reviewed by the StanCon organizers and all accepted notebooks will be published in an official StanCon repository.
 If your submission is accepted we may ask you to present during one of the StanCon sessions.
 Some presentations will be short (in the 10-20 minute range) and one